robfatland/costnotify/README.md

 - See yesterday's burn today in an email header
 - Track grantee spend versus grant

+## Before you begin

+- You will need a working Python environment where you can download the data file and try stuff.
+  - There are three choices available to you
+    - Install Anaconda (or Miniconda) for example from Lesson 1 [here](https://carpentrieslab.github.io/python-aos-lesson/)
+    - Get a JupyterHub account on Port Cormorack by request sent to Rob
+    - Some other path that is not the above two
+- You will probably want to work from the Python `csv` package as shown in the sample code found here
+  - Once you have the environment, the `csv` package and the February billing data you can join the coding contest described below.

 ## Set up the bucket and the IAM User

 - copydbr